Soft skills for freshers are the hidden advantage that boost career success from day one.

 7. Professional Etiquette for Freshers

 Tip: Observe the workplace culture and match its level of professionalism while staying authentic.
+Meet deadlines, show up on time, and be accountable.

 Skillful move: Take initiative.
 Don’t wait to be told what to do next.
+Even small proactive steps show managers you’re dependable.

 Job Readiness: A Journey Worth Taking